How to Grow, Care and Propagate Wax Plant (Hoya carnosa) Indoors

 Hoya carnosa ‘Freckles’ also called Hoya carnosa ‘Freckles Splash’ which has fine silver markings on the dark-green leaves.

+Yes.
 Hoya carnosa produces a milky white sap which contains latex.
 The latex is considered to be toxic to humans and pets.
-Always wear gloves when handling the plant and keep it from the reach of children and pets.
+Always wear gloves when handling this plant and keep it from the reach of children and pets.

 Where to Buy

-If you are looking to add Hoya carnosa to your collection, they are available online at Etsy.
+If you are looking to add Hoya carnosa to your collection, you may obtain them online from Amazon (Link to Amazon).

 Wax Plant, Hoya carnosa